meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 surprising since the cache is shared with other processes and the operating system, so some of our data gets evicted.
 The first dramatic increase happens at 64 KiB followed by smaller increases at 128 and 256 KiB.
-I suspect we are seeing a mixture of L2 and L1d accesses, with less and less L1d hits and an L2 access time of around 25 cycles.
+I suspect we are seeing a mixture of L2 and L1d access, with less and less L1d hits and an L2 access time of around 25 cycles.

 The values from 512 KiB (the size of the L2) to 128 MiB exhibit a similar pattern.
 As more and more accesses go to main memory, the average delay for one access approaches 200